WorkSafe Saskatchewan’s learning collaboratives

 - Encouraging shared learning and new perspectives.

-- Establishing peer measured quality improvement methods.
+- Establishing peer-measured quality improvement methods.

 - Applying action-oriented safety concepts.